1. Purpose of this policy

 - where and why we transfer your personal information outside of the EU.

 We may collect your personal data in your capacity as: a member of our network, donor, volunteer, employee, applicant for a job or training course, participant in our events or training sessions, subscriber to our marketing lists, business contact, or because you are a visitor to our website (http://neweconomyorganisers.org) (the “Site”).

 You provide your personal data to us on a voluntary basis.
 But without providing us with your personal data, you will be unable to (as appropriate) receive our regular update and events emails, join our member networks, access our training courses, make a donation or apply for employment with us.

 We may update this Policy from time to time without notice to you, so please check it regularly.

 NEON is a not-for-profit company limited by guarantee.
-Our principle activities include facilitating a network of organisers and campaigners and delivering courses to them.
+Our principal activities include facilitating a network of organisers and campaigners and delivering training courses to them.

 NEON is the data controller responsible for your personal information.
 We are registered in England and Wales under company number 09712562.
 Our registered address is Queen Anne House, Bridge Road, Bagshot, Surrey GU19 5AT.
 Our principal place of business is 10 Salamanca Place, London SE1 7HB.

 We may collect your personal information in the following ways: